westial/overcome/README.md

 #### Opened positions limit ####

 Opening all positions without limiting their number may be pretty risky.
-Overcome simulation supports to set a predefined positions number limit in each direction, buying and selling.
-So, for example, if the positions limit is set to 10, when the first 10 positions will be opened in the simulated overcome, the following ones won't open, and then they are not accountable for profit or loss.
+Overcome Simulation supports to set a predefined positions number limit in each direction, buying and selling.
+So, for example, if the positions limit is set to 10, when the first 10 positions will be opened in the simulated outcome, the following ones won't open, and then they are not accountable for profit or loss.

 Creating an Overcome instance with opened positions limited at 10 for buying and 10 for selling is as follows.

 ```
-overcome = Overcome(
+outcome = Overcome(
         threshold=np.float32(0.00001),
         take_profit=np.float32(0.001),
         stop_loss=np.float32(0.001),